What is the Product Life Cycle?

 The strategy of slow profit implies low costs for promotion.
 This is acceptable when the market is small in size and a large part of consumers are aware of the product and accept the high price.

-A strategy of rapid market entry involves launching the new product at a low price in order to gain the largest market share.
+A strategy of rapid market entry involves launching a new product at a low price in order to gain the largest market share.
 It is applied in strong competition.

 The strategy of slow market entry, unlike the previous one, relies on low promotion costs along with the low price of the product.
 It is applied in a large market, in demand with strong price elasticity, in good knowledge of the product.